Advanced Research in Prejudice and Stereotyping|

 |This course may be repeated for credit.|

 This course will provide an overview of how to conduct experimental research in social psychology with a particular emphasis on prejudice and stereotyping.
 The course will progress through all stages of the research process, from idea generation to presentation of findings.
 Students will learn about a variety of current experimental measurement techniques (both explicit and implicit measures).
 Groups of students will design and carry out research projects, analyze data, and present findings to the class.
-In addition, students will complete weekly assignments on methodology and write a final research paper.
+In addition, students will complete weekly assignments on methodology and will write a final research paper.

 ||Gen Ed Area Dept: